 The message is not logged by default.
 For the log output path setting, see "Tuning an EXEC resource" on page 74.
-Pay attention to the available disk space of a file system because messages are sent to the file specified as the log output destination file regardless of the size of available disk space.
+If the Rotate Log check box is not selected, pay attention to the available disk space of a file system because messages are sent to the file specified as the log output destination file regardless of the size of available disk space.

+'''

-(Example: Sample script) echo "appstart.." appstart echo "OK"
+(Example: Sample script)

+echo "appstart.."

+appstart

+echo "OK"

+'''

-• Writing clplogcmd in the script
+Writing clplogcmd in the script

 clplogcmd outputs messages to the alert view of the WebManager or OS syslog.
-For details about the clplogcmd command, refer to "Message output command" in Chapter 2, "ExpressCluster SingleServerSafe command reference" in the Operation Guide.
+For details about the clplogcmd command, refer to "Message output command" in Chapter 2, "EXPRESSCLUSTER SingleServerSafe command reference" in the Operation Guide.

 '''

 (Example: Sample script)

-clplogcmd -m "appstart.."
+clplogcmd -m ''appstart.."

 appstart

-clplogcmd -m "OK"
+clplogcmd -m ''OK"

 '''